reidoko/ta-tools/README.md

 3. Run `./gs-config.py` with no arguments for the interactive setup process.

-Alternatively, supply the course id (gradescope.com/courses/__XXXXXX__), roster file from piazza (from manga class -> download roster as csv), and an identifier to use for that class (e.g. fs24) as follows:
+Alternatively, supply the course id (gradescope.com/courses/__XXXXXX__), roster file from piazza (from manage class -> download roster as csv), and an identifier to use for that class (e.g. fs24) as follows:
 ```
 ./gs-config.py -g XXXXXX -r /path/to/roster.csv -id fs24